Nikki Amuka-Bird

-Nikki Amuka-Bird (born 27 February 1976) is a Nigerian-born British actress of the stage, television, and film.
+Nikki Amuka-Bird is a British actress of the stage, television, and film.
+She is known for her appearances on TV series such as Small Island (2009), NW (2016), and I, Jack Wright (2025), and appeared in the 2019 film The Personal History of David Copperfield.

-Early life
+Early life and education

-Amuka-Bird was born in Delta State, Nigeria, where her father still lives.
+Nikki Amuka-Bird was born in Delta State, Nigeria, where her father still lived as of 2018.
 She left there as a young child with her mother and was brought up in England, Lagos and in Antigua.
-Attending boarding school in Britain, Amuka-Bird originally hoped to be a dancer.
-That ambition was thwarted by injury:

-I hurt my back and at that point was deciding what to do university-wise and I thought I would try for drama college because I knew you could do some dancing there but it didn’t have to take over everything.
-It was only really when I went to drama college that that world [acting] opened up to me and I fell in love with it and became obsessed like everybody else.
+Attending boarding school at Hurtwood House in England, Amuka-Bird originally hoped to be a dancer.
+That ambition was thwarted by injury, after she hurt her back, so she enrolled at drama school.

 She attended the London Academy of Music and Dramatic Art (LAMDA).
 She started her stage career with the Royal Shakespeare Company (RSC).

 Career

 Amuka-Bird's theatrical credits include Welcome to Thebes (National Theatre); Twelfth Night (Bristol Old Vic, for which she won an Ian Charleson Award nomination in 2004 for playing Viola); World Music (Crucible Theatre, Sheffield, and Donmar Warehouse); Top Girls (Oxford Stage Company); A Midsummer Night's Dream, The Tempest and The Servant of Two Masters (RSC); Doubt: A Parable (Tricycle Theatre).